Mainz's Mwene ends Bundesliga wait with Hertha Berlin stunner | Goal.com

 Making his 18th appearance of the 2020-21 campaign, the Austrian-born Kenyan defender ended his lifelong wait for a maiden strike in Germany’s elite division.

-Inspire by his assist in the 05ers’ 2-1 defeat of Bayern Munich their last time out, the 27-year-old found the net to prevent his team from ending their impressive streak.
+Inspired by his assist in the 05ers’ 2-1 defeat of Bayern Munich in their last time out, the 27-year-old found the net to prevent his team from ending their impressive streak.

 In the ninth minute, they got another chance, however, goalkeeper Alexander Schwolow was well-positioned to save Dominik Kohr’s volley.